-\paragraph{Part 3:} Let \(s \in I\) denote \(I\)'s center point and thus a point for which the integral of \(\textsc{f}\) over \(\{s \} \times \gamma \) is negative.
+\paragraph{Part 4:} Let \(I\) and \(s\in I\) be as in Part 3.
+Keep in mind that the integral of \(\textsc{f}\) over \(\{s\}\times\gamma \) is negative.
 As will be explained momentarily, the lower bound in (\ref{eq:(C.3)}) for \(\textsc{f}\) leads to the following observation:

 To prove this, first use the fundamental theorem of calculus to see that